Troubleshooting ARP

 The below snippet will create a visual representation of availability of the application, as pods are deleted a dot will be printed every second to show unavailability

-command, this will demonstrate the IP address either being no longer available or being re-assigned to a new host.
+Additionally we can test access to the VIP with the ping command, this will demonstrate the IP address either being no longer available or being re-assigned to a new host.

 Testing access